 The forum is in its early stages but aims to analyse and consider provision within the WM in order to improve outcomes for pupils with SEND across the region.

-The publication will be a collection of thought pieces/essays/blogs of around 750 – 1000 words on a piece of research related to SEND, and how practice can be enhanced by that research.
-Each contribution will list up to three bullet points on how the research can be integrated into the classroom.
+Here, Michelle Haywood and Professor Michael Jopling edits a collection of short essays spanning the latest SEND-related research and detailing how practice can be enhanced by that research.
+Each chapter ends with accessible bullet points on how the research can be integrated into the classroom.
+Click here to order.

 @ResearchSEND was set out to support classroom practice, so to continue with this vision an online @ResearchSEND Focus group for classroom practitioners has been established.